 Your Vote, Your Voice!

 The "Right to Vote" is a fundamental part of our democracy and it is our voice in decisions that affect our lives every day.
 Your vote impacts education, health care, the environment, the economy, and much more!
 It impacts minority rights, veterans' rights, and immigration law.
-Be sure to vote - not only during Presidential election years, but also during midterm elections and in local elections!
+The most fundamental way to make a difference is through your vote!

 Remember . . .
 Your Vote Matters!